elementor/elementor-developers-docs/src/form-actions/action-on-export.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-It's best practice to exclude action settings when exporting Elementor data.
+Best practice is to exclude action settings when exporting Elementor data.
 If your form action adds some settings ([action controls](./action-controls/)), you should not export them.

 ## On Export Method

-The method that excludes data from export called `on_export()`.
-This method can be used to excludes the action data on export.
+The method that excludes data from the export process is called `on_export()`.
+This method can be used to exclude action data when you export.

 ```php
 class Elementor_Test_Action extends \ElementorPro\Modules\Forms\Classes\Action_Base {